-The most common side effect of any insulin, including Toujeo®, is low blood sugar (hypoglycemia), which may be serious and can be life-threatening.
+The most common side effect of any insulin, including Toujeo®, is low blood sugar (hypoglycemia), which may be serious and life-threatening.
 Severe hypoglycemia may cause harm to your heart or brain.
 Symptoms of serious low blood sugar may include shaking, sweating, fast heartbeat, and blurred vision.

 Toujeo® may have additional side effects including swelling, weight gain, low potassium, and injection site reactions which may include change in fat tissue, skin thickening, redness, swelling, and itching.